-10.2Trying it out first
+B. Trying it out first

 You may be able to join a test meeting in advance, which takes away the pressure.
-You could ask the person who set up your meeting to set up a test meeting for you to practice joining.
+You could ask the person who set up your meeting to run a test meeting for you to practice joining.
 Having a friend you can ring up if you get stuck really helps too.